30 Facts about Yellowstone and Vital Tips for Your National Park Visit

 - North: closest to Gardiner, Montana

-- Northeast: closest to Cooke City-Silver Lake, and the Beartooth Mountains and scenic Beartooth Highway, Montana
+- Northeast: closest to Cooke City-Silver Gate, Beartooth Mountains, and scenic Beartooth Highway, Montana

 - East: through Cody, Wyoming (a town I immediately loved!)